NishaSinghHarariya/Sign_Language_Detection_System/README.md

 ### Dataset from Kaggle :
-Dataset for Sign Language : [Unvoiced [https://github.com/grassknoted/Unvoiced]](https://www.kaggle.com/datasets/grassknoted/asl-alphabet)
+Dataset used for Sign Language : [Unvoiced [https://github.com/grassknoted/Unvoiced]](https://www.kaggle.com/datasets/grassknoted/asl-alphabet)

 About
 The data set is a collection of images of alphabets from the American Sign Language, separated in 29 folders which represent the various classes.